 No, and Yes.
-The vast majority of common pneumonia are not actually contagious.
+The vast majority of common pneumonia is not actually contagious.
 If someone you know is diagnosed with it, it does not mean that you too will catch it.
-Instead, it is the viruses or bacteria that cause pneumonia that are contagious.
+Instead, it is the viruses or bacterias that cause pneumonia are contagious.
 If you are exposed to the virus or bacteria, then you could get sick and could see pneumonia develop if your body can’t fight the illness.

 Our colleague’s experience with pneumonia

 When discussing this article and the situation that sparked the idea to cover it, we found that one of our colleagues on the marketing team actually had an interesting bout of pneumonia a few years ago.
 Here is his story:

 “In April 2012, a few months after I had moved to Bangkok from Hong Kong for a new job.
 I had settled into Bangkok nicely and was enjoying the city, but had to return to Hong Kong for a visa run.
 About a week before my trip back to Hong Kong I caught a pretty nasty cold and spent a few days in bed recovering.
 It was one day before my flight and I felt better, so I decided not to postpone my trip.
 This, I believe, turned out to be a major mistake!

 On my flight to Hong Kong, I was sat beside a guy who sounded like he had a miserable cold.
 A nasty, near constant cough, the continuous blowing of his nose, etc. More than once he sneezed without covering his mouth and I am fairly certain I was exposed to his germs.
 That night I felt ok and went out to catch up with old friends from Hong Kong.
 By the end of the night, however, I was feeling like another cold was coming on and decided to get some extra sleep.